Trump wields influence over GOP and keeps potential successors vying for his favor

 Rubio, who has described Vance as among his closest friends in politics, said on Fox News Channel on Sunday that he felt Vance "would be a great nominee if he decides he wants to do that.”

 Other Republicans mentioned as possible 2028 contenders are already making the rounds of early-voting states.
 Virginia Gov. Glenn Youngkin speaks at a GOP fundraiser in South Carolina this weekend, and Arkansas Gov. Sarah Huckabee Sanders headlines an event in that state later this month.
-Both have taken pains to stay in the president's good graces.
+Both have taken pains to curry the president's favor.

 Not every Republican contender has gone that route.
 Kentucky Sen. Rand Paul, who lost the 2016 nomination to Trump, has been visiting early-voting states, too, but he voted against the president's signature legislative measure.
 And Georgia Gov. Brian Kemp — who has long harbored ambitions to run for president but has a complicated history with Trump — recently said he was sitting out of a Senate race in his state, a decision telegraphed by some as an indication Kemp might be eyeing the 2028 White House race.